What can doctors do to help low-income patients who need them?

 There is some good news, however: it turns out the best practices for dealing with low-income patients are the same strategies to provide better care for all patients.
 These include:

-- making smart choices in regards to staffing and technology in order to manage costs and streamline your practice, and
+making smart choices in regards to staffing and technology in order to manage costs and streamline your practice

 Research has found that narrated animation is the best way to communicate complex health information to people with low health literacy, and it is also a valuable resource for people with high health literacy.
 Narrated videos like Rendia’s far surpass other methods of patient education, including verbal explanations and written pamphlets, and promote patient understanding and adherence.
 Also, using patient education videos has a positive impact on patient satisfaction and perceived quality of care.